🌿 How to Build Body Awareness 🌿

 Exhale to soften

-This instantly connects breath, body, and nervous system.
+This instantly connects the mind and the body in synchrony, which relaxes the nervous system.

 These practices are simple, but they become powerful when you practice them consistently.